Jacobbishopxy/ubiquitous-alchemy/ubiquitous-api-gateway/README.md

 # Ubiquitous API gateway

-This project serves an API gateway service, which depends on [LURA](github.com/luraproject/lura).
+This project starts an API gateway service, which serves APIs redirection among different services.
+Depending on [LURA](github.com/luraproject/lura), configuration is simple and easy

 While in product mode, please make sure configurations under `config` folder are all set (execute `make env-setup` at the first time).

-## Ubiquitous-alchemy-server
+## Ubiquitous-data-server

 1. configuration: